 Construction businesses are more likely to fail in a growing economy than in a declining economy.
 How likely, you ask?
 For subcontractors, the answer is three times more likely, according to Thomas Schleifer, PhD, of the Del E. Webb School of Construction.

 Seems crazy, doesn’t it?
-Businesses are supposed to fail in an economic downturn, not during an expansion.
+Businesses are supposed to fail during an economic downturn, not during an economic expansion.
 How is it possible that a growing economy is somehow more of a survival threat to construction businesses than a declining one?

 How is this Possible?

 Let’s take a moment to clarify a very important issue: what causes a company (any company) to fail?
-The simplest, and most common, reason why a company fails is because that company ran out of cash.
-And running out of cash is an easy problem to have in the construction business, because it takes a huge amount of cash for a construction firm just to fund its normal operations.
+The simplest reason why a company fails (and the most common) is because that company ran out of cash.
+And running out of cash is an easy problem to have in the construction business because it takes a huge amount of cash for a construction firm just to fund its normal operations.
 There are lots of reasons for this, but 3 of the most significant drivers of the construction cash crunch are:

 Your cash starts going out the door on a new project/job immediately

 The cash coming in the door from your customers is slow to arrive